From Dark Corner to DOT-COM:

 the dogs, cats, chickens, and cows that Marble Township's polls were now

-were sitting around the stove waiting for the counting to begin.
-In a few
+sitting around the stove waiting for the counting to begin.
+In a few years, I

-years, I also will miss going to Lacy Elementary School and voting in my
+also will miss going to Lacy Elementary School and voting in my community.
+I

-community.
-I say I will miss it because I probably will be voting by Internet
+say I will miss it because I probably will be voting by Internet from a hotel

-from a hotel room in another state sometime during the week before the results
+room in another state sometime during the week before the results are counted

-are counted and announced.
-Perhaps I will want to travel quickly on election
+and announced.
+Perhaps I will want to travel quickly on election day to visit

 The Internet industry will lobby for it.
 The media will